Deirdre♡

 Meaning: Form of Diane, a form of Diana: Goddess; divine one (Latin); in Roman mythology, virgin goddess of the moon and hunting.

-Meaning: Gentle, compassionate.
+Meaning: Gentle, tender.